ChristopherJagielski/inspect-it-frontend/README.md

 ### Spitting application into data entry and data anylising modules
 "Inspect" is the part where we can put all the data related to inspecting a part: its FG code, description, serial nunber, whether it is fine or what kind of a defect we found.
 We can also mark the area where the defects where found on a diagram.

-### "<Canvas/>" Component as a visual representation on the defects
+### "Canvas" Component as a visual representation on the defects
-The "<canvas>" element is used to serve as a coordinates reference for marking and displaying defects locations.
+The html "canvas" element is used to serve as a coordinates reference for marking and displaying defects locations.